fyiernzy/FOP_Valley/README.md

 # FOP Valley

+All the resources mentioned in this assignment can be found at [Here](https://github.com/fyiernzy/FOP_Valley/tree/main).

 As of your Fundamental of Programming (FOP) Assignment, you're required to design a [Text Adventure](https://en.wikipedia.org/wiki/Text-based_game).

 ## 1 - Introduction